 I’ve never had a burning desire to make it myself though, far too scientific and difficult.
 So it was with a sinking heart that I read this month’s Cheese, Please! challenge from @fromhomage.

 Labneh is an Arabic cream cheese made from strained yoghurt.
-Three days wrapped in cheesecloth (not you, the yoghurt) and drained in a sieve, followed by a few minutes mixing and rolling, and you have delectable little spheres of cheesy scrumptiousness that make a great lunch or starter.
+Two or three days wrapped in cheesecloth and drained in a sieve, followed by a few minutes mixing and rolling, and you have delectable little spheres that make a great lunch or starter.

 Two Ways With Labneh